fakedrtom/crab/README.md

 + Download and install vcfanno (for directions refer to the [repo](https://github.com/brentp/vcfanno))
-+ The source file(s) containing the annotation information that is desired to be added to a VCF.
++ The source file(s) containing the annotation information that is desired to be added to a VCF (generally a BED or VCF file(s)).
-+ A vcfanno configuration file that directs vcfanno to the source file(s) and the desired information within the source file(s) for annotation.
++ A vcfanno configuration file that directs vcfanno to the source file(s) and the desired information within the source file(s) (and designations for them) for annotation.

 We have provided an example vcfanno configuration file that will annotate a VCF with information that has been parsed from